-This bill amends New Jersey law to require health insurance contracts to provide coverage for certain preventive services on a calendar year basis, ensuring these services are available without any cost-sharing.
-It mandates that various health insurers, including hospital service corporations and individual health benefits plans, cover preventive services recommended at least once per calendar year.
-These services include those rated "A" or "B" by the United States Preventive Services Task Force, CDC-recommended immunizations, and preventive care for infants, children, adolescents, and women as specified by the Health Resources and Services Administration.
+This bill amends New Jersey law to require health insurance contracts to provide coverage for certain preventive services on a calendar year basis, specifically mandating that these services be offered without any cost-sharing.
+It applies to various health insurers, including hospital service corporations and individual health benefits plans, ensuring that preventive services recommended annually are covered at least once per calendar year without imposing any waiting period.
+The bill clarifies that a "calendar year" is defined as the 12-month period from January 1 to December 31, and it maintains existing requirements for coverage of preventive services rated "A" or "B" by the United States Preventive Services Task Force, as well as immunizations recommended by the Advisory Committee on Immunization Practices.

 Statutes affected: Introduced: 17:48-6, 17:48A-7, 17:48E-35.44, 17B:26-2.1, 17B:27-46.1, 17B:27A-7.27, 17B:27A-19.31, 26:2J-4.45, 52:14-17.29, 52:14-17.46.6